Barbora Mokošová: 2014

 Mokošová won the silver medal in the all-around at the Salamunov Memorial in Ruše, Slovenia behind Lithuanian gymnast Laura Švilpaitė.
 Her next competition was the Osijek World Cup but did not qualify for any finals.
 At the European Championships, she finished nineteenth in the all-around during the qualification round.
 Then at the Gym Festival Trnava, she won the bronze medal in the all-around behind Anna Pavlova and Lisa Katharina Hill.
 At the Hungarian Grand Prix, she finished fourth in the all-around.
 Then in the event finals, she won the silver medal on the uneven bars behind Dorina Böczögő and bronze medals on the balance beam and floor exercise.
 She competed at the World Championships and placed eighty-first in the all-around during the qualification round.

 2015

-Mokošová competed at the Ljubjana and Varna World Cups but did not qualify for any finals.
+Mokošová competed at the Ljubljana and Varna World Cups but did not qualify for any finals.
 Then at the European Championships, she finished seventeenth in the all-around with a total score of 51.866.
 At the Gym Festival Trnava, she won the gold medal on the floor exercise and the silver medal on the uneven bars, and she placed sixth on the balance beam.
 She represented Slovakia at the 2015 European Games and finished eighteenth in the all-around final.
 She finished fifth on the uneven bars at the Osijek World Cup.
 Then at the Hungarian Grand Prix, she finished fourth in the all-around and floor exercise and sixth on the balance beam.
 She competed at the World Championships and finished ninetieth in the all-around during the qualification round.